Get In Touch

 No matter how it is prepared, beans just cannot disappoint.
 This unassuming legume offers a huge dose of protein, making it a fantastic addition to your meals.

-With any type of beans, you can easily hit your recommended protein intake.
+With any type of bean, you can easily hit your recommended protein intake.

 2. Egusi (Melon Seeds)